Main page content

-We will be engaging with Indigenous peoples, the general public, stakeholders, experts, and any other interested parties between launch and Fall 2021 to review and modernize Canada’s Radioactive Waste Policy for future generations.
+We will be engaging with Indigenous peoples, the general public, stakeholders, experts, and any other interested parties between launch and conclusion of the process in 2022 to review and modernize Canada’s Radioactive Waste Policy for future generations.

 We shared Discussion Papers on key topics on which you provided your views.

 We will be assembling a “What We Heard Report” to share the variety of perspectives that we have received.

 Guiding values and principles of a modernized for Radioactive Waste Policy

 Going into the engagement process, the core values and principles to the policy that are important to Canadians and Indigenous peoples must be part of the new forward-looking, modernized Radioactive Waste Policy.
 These principles include:

 Safety of People and the Environment